JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### externalPrefixes
 {#tasks-runpluginverifier-externalprefixes}

-The list of classes prefixes from the external libraries.
+The list of class prefixes from the external libraries.
 The Plugin Verifier will not report `No such class` for classes of these packages.

 {style="narrow"}